luismsgomes/qtlm/doc/ReadMe.txt

 Configuration
 -------------

-All configuration files are kept in directory $QTLEAP_ROOT/conf.
+All configuration files are kept in directory $QTLM_ROOT/conf.

 Environment Configuration

 The shell environment is configured by sourcing
-$QTLEAP_ROOT/conf/env/default.sh from your ~/.bashrc as follows:
+$QTLM_ROOT/conf/env/default.sh from your ~/.bashrc as follows:

     source $HOME/code/qtleap/conf/env/default.sh

-This file defines and exports the following variables: QTLEAP_ROOT, TMT_ROOT, TREEX_CONFIG, PATH, and PERL5LIB.
+This file defines and exports the following variables: QTLM_ROOT, TMT_ROOT, TREEX_CONFIG, PATH, and PERL5LIB.
 If you installed the qtleap and tectomt repositories into the recommended place (~/code/qtleap and ~/code/tectomt), then you don’t have to change this file.
-Else, you should create a file with your username ($QTLEAP_ROOT/conf/env/$USER.sh) and source it from your ~/.bashrc like this:
+Else, you should create a file with your username ($QTLM_ROOT/conf/env/$USER.sh) and source it from your ~/.bashrc like this:

-    source $QTLEAP_ROOT/conf/env/$USER.sh
+    source $QTLM_ROOT/conf/env/$USER.sh

 Host Configuration

-The file $QTLEAP_ROOT/conf/hosts/$(hostname).sh will be used if it exists, else the file $QTLEAP_ROOT/conf/hosts/default.sh is used instead.
+The file $QTLM_ROOT/conf/hosts/$(hostname).sh will be used if it exists, else the file $QTLM_ROOT/conf/hosts/default.sh is used instead.
 Either of these files must define the following variables:

 $num_procs